 Maintain focus by setting objectives and use a progress monitoring system to keep people on track.
-Its vital your team understand why you need to follow their progress to avoid feelings of distrust.
+It’s vital your team understands why you need to follow their progress to avoid feelings of distrust.
 Instead, this is about the business remaining on course for success while helping you to foresee any issues, offer extra support or opportunities to improve the process.

 Trust Your Team

 You might feel unsure as to whether the work will get done to the same standard as if they were in the office.
 To cope with this, set up work-from-home guidelines, e.g. emails must be responded to within 24 hours e.g. use text for urgent matters, e.g. no calls between certain hours to make sure teammates are not working around the clock e.g. limiting social media usage etc. Set the rules and trust the team to follow them.
 If they don’t, it’s easy to refer to the rule and avoid conflict and negativity.

 With this being said, the same rules apply for employees who are working overtime.
 Indeed, many employers are finding that their staff cannot switch ‘work mode’ off after hours.
 It’s hard when your computer is just sitting there.
 The temptation to answer emails and calls on a Sunday evening has become a frequent occurrence for many of the working-from-home army in recent months.

 With no-scheduled holidays to look forward to and an impending second lockdown on the horizon, it’s important to remind your staff that they need to avoid those feelings of ‘burning out’ and ultimately ‘switching off’ when the day is done.